syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 ### Range offset

-The range can be placed inside the scale, outside the scale, or on the scale by using the following two ways
+The range can be placed inside the scale, outside the scale, or on the scale by using the following two ways:

-1. Setting `Offset` and `StrokeThickness` properties
+1. Setting `Offset` and `StrokeThickness` properties.

 2. Setting `InnerStartOffset`, `InnerEndOffset`, `OuterStartOffset`, and `OuterEndOffset` properties.